-FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS DO NOT REPRODUCE WITHOUT PERMISSION SPECIAL CLASSES

-Costume Sketch Class

-A Costume Sketch Class will be conducted throughout both terms.
+Requirements for Admission Students will be admitted to the Life and Head classes only by the action of the Faculty after an examination of their work in drawing from the full-length figure, either antique or life.
+The Fee for the Life and Head Course The fee for the Life and Head Course is \$50 per term, the payment of which fee entitles the student to work in the Antique Course, the Life Course, and the Classes in Sculpture, without extra charge.
+Students in drawing and painting are recommended to do a certain amount of modelling.
+FROM THE ARCOVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS PENNSYLVANIA ACAUCINI OF THE PERMISSION SPECIAL CLASSES Costume Sketch Class A Costume Sketch Class will be conducted throughout both terms.
 It will meet on each Saturday morning between nine o'clock and noon, and on each Tuesday night between seven and ten o'clock.
 Sketches from the living model are made in black and white, or in color.
 Members of any other class in the school may attend the Costume Sketch Class without further charge.
 At the close of each session the work of the students will be reviewed by the instructor, on Tuesdays by Mr. Anshutz and on Saturdays by Mr. Pearson.

 The chief object of this class is to teach the student to draw readily, and grasp quickly, the whole composition shown him, as an illustration of character.

-Miss Beaux's Class

-Some time during the school year, Miss Beaux will conduct a Portrait Class for members of the Life and Head Course.
+Miss Beaux's Class Some time during the school year, Miss Beaux will conduct a Portrait Class for members of the Life and Head Course.
 No extra charge is made for this class.

-Mr. Pearson's Class in Composition
+[17]

-Supplementary to the semi-monthly criticisms of compositions, by Mr. Pearson, there will be throughout the year special talks on construction and self-expression.
+Mr. Poore's Lectures on Composition Supplementary to the semi-monthly criticisms of compositions, by Mr. Poore, there will be throughout the year special talks on construction and self-expression, with black-board and stereopticon demonstrations.
 The principles of arrangement in decorative and pictorial compositions will be explained and discussed.
-No extra charge is made for this class.

-DRAWING (ANATOMY), 1909

-Dr. McClellan's Lectures on Anatomy

-The Lectures on Anatomy begin in the second week of November, and are open to students of any course without extra charge.
+No extra charge is made for these lectures.
+Dr. McClellan's Lectures on Anatomy The Lectures on Anatomy begin in the second week of November, and are open to students of any course without extra charge.

 They are illustrated with the stereopticon, with drawings made in the presence of the class by the instructor, and also by means of the living model.
 They fully cover the subject of artistic anatomy.

-DRAWING (ANATOMY), 1910

-Mr. Day's Lectures on Perspective

-The Lectures on Perspective begin about the first week in December, and are illustrated by drawings made in the presence of the class.
+Mr. Day's Lectures on Perspective The Lectures on Perspective begin about the first week in December, and are illustrated by drawings made in the presence of the class.
 They are open to students of any course without extra charge.

-FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS DO NOT REPRODUCE WITHOUT PERDERARTMENT OF SCULPTURE

-The Classes in sculpture will be under the direction of Mr. Charles Grafly, and are as follows: For men every morning; for women every afternoon; and for men and women every Tuesday, Thursday, and Saturday night.
+[18] FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS OF NOT REPRODUCE WITHOUT PERMISSION 1 DEPARTMENT OF SCULPTURE The Classes in sculpture will be under the direction of Mr. Charles Grafly, and are as follows: For men every morning; for women every afternoon; and for men and women every Tuesday, Thursday, and Saturday night.

-MODELLING, 1910

 The work of the Classes in sculpture consists of modelling from the living model, generally in the round, but occasionally in relief, and from both the full-length figure and the head only.

 In addition to the work from life, each student is required to present two sketch-models of sculptural themes, when directed by the Instructor.
 On these the student will receive individual monthly criticism throughout the balance of the school-year, in order to develop the original themes to their fullest extent, as if the subjects were to be finally executed in full size.

-Specimens of modelling of sufficient merit are required for admission to these classes.
+Requirements for Admission Specimens of modelling of sufficient merit are required for admission to these classes.